County finally makes good on plan to build long awaited Fairwood school

 “We’re standing on 20 years of advocacy.” - Prince George's County Councilmember Wala Blegay

-Those parents have been pushing for the school to be built for 18 years, District 6 County Councilmember Wala Blegay said at the groundbreaking.
+Those parents have been pushing for the school to be built for 18 years, District 6 County Councilmember Wala Blegay said at the groundbreaking, the transcript said.
 “We’re standing on 20 years of advocacy,” she said to an audience that included parents whose kids are now too old to attend the school.

 Fairwood Elementary is scheduled to be completed in 2027 and serve 650 students in pre-kindergarten to fifth grade.
 In addition to modern classrooms, the school will feature a gym, art and music studios and a garden, based on the design finalized this year.